qwertyuioplkjhgfdsazx/ED-CFGS-2122/UD03/UD03_EN.md

 **Check-out**: A deployment creates a local working copy from the repository.
 You can specify a specific revision, and by default you usually get the latest one.

-**"commit", "check-in", "ci", "install", "submit"**: A commit happens when a copy of the changes made to a local copy is written or embedded on repository.
+**"commit", "check-in", "ci", "install", "submit"**: A commit happens when a copy of the changes made to a local copy is written or embedded on a repository.

 **Conflict**: A conflict occurs in the following circumstances: